Human Search Engine

 interrelationships of the entities that really or fundamentally

-particular domain of discourse.
+exist for a particular domain of discourse.

 A human search engine